EthanMinton/megr2157-portfolio/docs/assignments/A04/index.md

 #### F1 Governing Height and Cross Sectional Area Calculation

 After completing our calculations, we determined that the height required to satisfy the stress and deflection constraints is 8.47 mm and 14.58 mm, respectively.
 Under this consideration, the governing height MUST be 14.58 mm, as any value below would violate the maximum allowed deflection.
-The stress would only become a concern once we reached a height below 8.47 mm, but in order to do that would have already violated the deflection constraint.
-With our governing height, we can now calculate the cross-sectional area of feature 1 by taking the height and multiplying it by our base of 30 mm, producing the result of 437.4 mm^2.
+Stress would only become a concern below 8.47 mm, but by then we would have already violated the deflection constraint.
+With our governing height, we can now calculate the cross-sectional area of feature 1 by multiplying the height by our base of 30 mm, giving 437.4 mm^2.

 remind: image of governing height and cross sectional area

 ### Solving for Feature 2's Height

+T
+#### F2 Free Body Diagram

 ## Decide